2025–26 Stonehill Skyhawks men's ice hockey season

-The 2025–26 Stonehill Skyhawks men's ice hockey season will be the 47th season of play for the program and 4th at the Division I level.
-The Skyhawks will represent Stonehill College in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Warrior Ice Arena and be coached by David Berard in his 2nd season.
+The 2025–26 Stonehill Skyhawks men's ice hockey season was the 47th season of play for the program and 4th at the Division I level.
+The Skyhawks represented Stonehill College in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Warrior Ice Arena and were coached by David Berard in his 2nd season.